FAQ & Reports

 In Gabon, the current unemployment rate is 21%, and 32.7% of the population is at or below the poverty line (World Bank), therefore the Government of Gabon is working on a strategy to develop agriculture to create rural employment and reduce the urbanisation rate.

 As a result, Olam Palm has committed, in agreements with local communities, to hiring locally.
-As of October 2016 we have created more than 6,000 jobs for unskilled or semi-skilled Gabonese workers in rural areas.
+As of December 2017, we have created 7,700 jobs for unskilled or semi-skilled Gabonese workers in rural areas.
 We also provide regular training for staff to progress in skills and responsibility.
 All our staff are paid at least the legal minimum wage, and have opportunities to earn more through overtime and high productivity.
 We don’t allow any form of child labour on our plantations, and we are developing a world-class Health and Safety management system to protect workers starting out in an unfamiliar industry.
 Once fully planted, our plantations may employ more than 8,000 people and catalyse the creation of a significant number of indirect jobs in outgrower groups, service sectors and associated developments.

 Olam’s Palm business pays at least minimum wage of CFA150,000 to workers.
 We are not only focused on creating jobs, but also developing the skills of our workforce.
 We believe the development of skills through the agricultural sector will eventually lead to expansion in the value added sector, providing greater opportunities for young entrepreneurs.